The Fed Will Not Stop a Jumbo Recession

 What Powell and company are trying to do is mitigate the damage from staying overly tight for too long.

-Rosie (Rosenberg) is right, Powell was talking from both sides of his mouth this week but came next month when labor market continues to deteriorate, he will be hard pressed to continue doing so.
+Rosie (Rosenberg) is right, Powell was talking from both sides of his mouth this week but come next month when labor market continues to deteriorate, he will be hard pressed to continue doing so.

 And Rosie isn't the only one worried about a recession.